 Here are some tips on how to save water at home:

-- Use a timer in the shower and try to keep showers to a minimum time shorter showers save water.
+- Use a timer in the shower and try to keep shower time to a minimum

 - Always turn off the tap completely after you wash your hands or brush your teeth, this will help save water that would otherwise just go down the sink.

-- Use rainwater tanks for your toilets, laundry and outside taps this ensures you are save water and recycling water from your roof to the rest of your house.
+- Use rainwater tanks for your toilets, laundry and outside taps.

-Dripping taps can add up to a large amount of your water bill blowing out, so ensure you regularly check all your taps are in working order and leak free and save water.
+Dripping taps can add up to a large amount of your water bill blowing out, so ensure you regularly check all your taps are in working order and leak-free to save water.

 Recycling water and managing your usage can help you save water and money on your bills.

 - Not turning your dishwasher or washing machine on unless it is full can help you save water.